zengm-games/json-web-streams/README.md

 > [!TIP]
 > You can combine these selectors as deep as you want.
 For instance, if instead you have an array of objects rather than numbers like in the previous example, you can select values inside those individual objects with a query like `$.foo[*].bar`.

-See the [JSONPath examples](#jsonpath-examples) section below for examples.
+See the [JSONPath examples](#jsonpath-examples) section below for more examples.

-The values ofo the `jsonPaths` array can either be `JSONPath` strings, or an object like `{ path: JSONPath; schema: StandardSchemaV1 }` where `schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema), such as Zod, Valibot, and ArkType.
+The values of the `jsonPaths` array can either be `JSONPath` strings, or an object like `{ path: JSONPath; schema: StandardSchemaV1 }` where `schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema), such as Zod, Valibot, and ArkType.
 When you supply a schema like this, each object will be validated before it is emitted by the stream, and emitted objects will have correct TypeScript types rather than being `unknown`.
 More details and examples are in the [Schema validation and types for `JSONParseStream` output](#schema-validation-and-types-for-jsonparsestream-output) section below.

 ### `options?: { multi?: boolean }`